Arguing with your partner can really hurt.

 5 Types of Argument Styles and How They Impact Happiness

 In studying thousands of interactions in his “love lab,” psychologist John Gottman looked for behavior patterns to understand how marriages succeed or fail.
 While every couple is different, the research team observed distinct groups they called “conflict types” (see Gottman’s 2015 book, Principia Amoris: The New Science of Love).

+The study revealed how NOT to argue with your partner if you want to be happy.
 Of the five types of conflict, two clearly spell serious trouble for couples.
 These two conflict categories drain goodwill and leave people feeling more negative than positive about each other: